maxxo-1/jev-file-library-organizer/README.md

 # File Library Organizer

-A privacy-conscious macOS workflow for classifying, renaming and organizing images, PDFs and MP4 videos while preserving the original bytes.
+MacOS workflow for classifying, renaming and organizing images, PDFs and MP4 videos while preserving the original bytes.
 It combines local extraction, TypeSafe classification, deterministic safety checks, persistent metadata and a searchable local dashboard.

 The optional metadata workflow supports a lower-cost first-pass model, a stronger refinement model for uncertain records, and TypeSafe for consistent controlled-topic selection.
 Model choices are configurable.